 All of our bars and pubs by law must also serve food, so almost any of these places (assuming you avoid the obvious dive bars around the Garden) will also be a good place to eat.
 Just keep in mind that if they're packed with fans, service may not be as good as in non-crowd times.

-If you're coming to an event at the Garden, spend the night or the weekend at one of the nearby hotels, such as the glamorous Onyx (shown in photo), member of the highly-regarded Kimpton hotel family:
+Coming to an event at the Garden?
+Spend the night or the weekend at a nearby hotels, such as the glamorous Onyx (shown in photo), part of the Kimpton hotel family: